staabm/phpstan-todo-by/README.md

 // TODO >123.4: Must fix this or bump the version

 // TODO: phpunit/phpunit:<5 This has to be fixed when updating to phpunit 5.x
-// TODO: phpunit/phpunit:5.3.* This has to be fixed when updating to phpunit 5.3.*
+// TODO@markus: phpunit/phpunit:5.3.* This has to be fixed when updating to phpunit 5.3.*
 ```

 ## Configuration